HOW DOES NUCALA WORK?

 Key take-aways:

-NUCALA targets eosinophils
+NUCALA targets inflammation

-NUCALA reduces eosinophils
+NUCALA could help reduce eosinophils

 Simple blood testing can measure the number of eosinophils in your blood